 Root words are extremely important to know about when studying a language because they can help you to understand many words at one time, and think critically about what these words truly mean.
 If you’re learning a new language and know some Greek or Latin root words, you may be able to figure out (guess the context) the meaning of the word, even if you’ve never seen it before, because you can identify its root.

 This week, we’re focusing on the root word se which means “apart”.
-Below we’ve listed some words that share this root word, along with definitions from Merriam-Webster, and examples to help you along your way.
+Below we’ve listed some words that share this root word, along with definitions from Merriam-Webster, as well as examples to help you along your way.

 Words Using the Root Word Se